AraibKarim/FindallDifferenceGame-iOS/README.md

 # Find all Differences - Game - iOS
-Find my differences - a popular game on iOS  - find the difference between two seemingly similar images.
+Find all differences - a popular game on iOS  - find the difference between two seemingly similar images.

 Two images - find the difference between these two images.